boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

 #### `FIO_PUBSUB_SUPPORT`

-If true (1), compiles the facil.io pub/sub API .
+If true (1), compiles the facil.io pub/sub API.
+By default, this is true.

 ## Weak functions

-Weak functions are functions that can be over-ridden during the compilation / linking stage.
+Weak functions are functions that can be overridden during the compilation / linking stage.

 This provides control over some operations such as thread creation and process forking, which could be important when integrating facil.io into a VM engine such as Ruby or JavaScript.